jdonlan/java-dev/storage/sqlite.md

 Delete our example article from the articles table:
 ```
-DELETE FROM articles WHERE title=‘Example Title’
+DELETE FROM articles WHERE title='Example Title'
 ```